nheidloff/facebook-watson-bot/README.md

 Follow the [Facebook Messenger Platform Getting Started](https://developers.facebook.com/docs/messenger-platform/quickstart) instructions for how to verify the callback and how to get an access token.

-Copy and paste the access token from Facebook and the secret you chose in app.js or in the Bluemix environment variables.
+Copy and paste the access token from Facebook and the secret you chose in app.js or in the Bluemix environment variables 'TOKEN' and 'SECRET'.
 After this push the application again.

 In order to set up the welcome message of the bot run the curl command defined in setupbot.txt.